-Like most Kiwis, we’re keen on a fair go and good value hearing aids for all and sundry.
-Understanding the cost of hearing aids in NZ is something we can help you with.
+Like most Kiwis, we’re keen on a fair go and good-value hearing aids for all and sundry.
+We can help you understand the cost of hearing aids in NZ.
 We think everyone who needs hearing aids should have the support and funding to access them.
 And let’s face it, anything that’s good value makes us smile.

-Thankfully there are a few funding options for some people, but not everyone is covered and they must navigate their own hearing aid purchase.
+Thankfully, some people have a few funding options, but not everyone is covered, and they must navigate their hearing aid purchase independently.

-At Ear Health we’re as upfront as possible about our pricing, and what’s included with the investment you make in your hearing health.
+At Ear Health, we’re upfront about our pricing and the investment you make in your hearing health.

 We have absolutely no hidden fees and no extra costs.
 We want to provide you with the best value for money hearing aids in NZ.
-That not only means keeping prices as low as possible, it also means providing you with the best service and support for the life of your hearing aids.
+That means keeping prices as low as possible and providing you with the best service and support for the life of your hearing aids.

-The quality and quantity of support you receive after you buy your hearing aids can be just as important as the hearing aids themselves.
-That’s why you will receive a 6-year service guarantee with any pair of hearing aids purchased at Ear Health.
+The quality and quantity of support you receive after buying your hearing aids can be just as important as the hearing aids themselves.
+That’s why you will receive a Hearing Aid Satisfaction Guarantee with any pair of hearing aids purchased at Ear Health.

-Thankfully, the price of quality hearing aids that work admirably in most listening situations has come down significantly in the last few years.
-This is largely due to new technology from flagship models trickling down into less expensive options.
+Thankfully, the price of quality hearing aids that work admirably in most listening situations has significantly decreased in the last few years.
+This cost reduction is mainly due to new technology from flagship models trickling down into less expensive options.

 What About Cheap Hearing Aids?

-Sometimes hearing aid retailers even quote or advertise a lower price and then charge you additional fees for things that should be included.
+Sometimes hearing aid retailers even quote or advertise a lower price and charge additional fees for future services.

-When comparing Ear Health with another provider please ensure you understand what support and services are included or not included with the purchase of your hearing aids.
+When comparing Ear Health with another provider, please understand what support and services we provide when purchasing your hearing aids.

 3 Reasons Why It Can Be Difficult To Compare the Cost of Hearing Aids in NZ

-In our humble opinion, there are three connected yet distinct issues that contribute to the lack of information about hearing aid pricing in NZ.
+In our humble opinion, three related yet distinct issues contribute to the lack of information about hearing aid pricing in NZ.

-- Transparency on behalf of the hearing aid retailer.
+- Pricing transparency on behalf of the hearing aid retailer.

 Below we discuss each of these issues in more detail.

-In New Zealand audiologists are not allowed to advertise or promote specific hearing aid brands or models.
-That’s why you can often find hearing aid prices on eBay, Amazon, and even on Australian based hearing aid websites, but not in NZ.
+In New Zealand, audiologists cannot advertise or promote specific hearing aid brands or models.
+That’s why you can often find hearing aid prices on eBay, Amazon, and even on Australian-based hearing aid websites, but not in NZ.

-Another fork in the road for easily understanding what you get for your money is knowing what services, warranties and guarantees are included with the price of your hearing aids.
+Another fork in the road for quickly understanding what you get for your money is knowing what services, warranties and guarantees are included with the price of your hearing aids.

 The level of detail with which those services, warranties and guarantees are described can vary from one hearing aid clinic or retailer to the next.
-So be sure you understand exactly what is included and for how long (usually a number of years).
+So be sure you understand what is included and for how long.

-Some clinics may also include additional or bonus services such as ear wax removal, yearly hearing tests and replacement hearing aid moulds.
-If these services are included read the fine print, particularity how often the service will be provided and for how many years after purchase.
+Some clinics may include additional or bonus services such as ear wax removal, yearly hearing tests and replacement hearing aid moulds.
+If these services are included, read the fine print, mainly how often the service is provided and how many years after purchase.

 How Can You Increase Your Chances of Being Satisfied With Your Hearing Aid Purchase?

-Most importantly get a detailed quote from two or more hearing aid clinics.
+Most importantly, check the fine print concerning what’s included in the quoted price of hearing aids.
 If you’re not satisfied with the level of detail, ask plenty of questions.

-The terms of hearing aid warranties backed by manufacturers, but managed by the clinic or retailer, are fairly consistent across most major hearing aid brands.
-However, make sure you understand:
+The terms of hearing aid warranties backed by manufacturers, but managed by the clinic or retailer, are reasonably consistent across most major hearing aid brands.
+However, make sure you understand the following:

 - the duration of the warranty